reduxjs/redux/README.md

 # <a href='http://redux.js.org'><img src='https://camo.githubusercontent.com/f28b5bc7822f1b7bb28a96d8d09e7d79169248fc/687474703a2f2f692e696d6775722e636f6d2f4a65567164514d2e706e67' height='60' alt='Redux Logo' aria-label='redux.js.org' /></a>

 Redux is a predictable state container for JavaScript apps.
-(Not to be confused with a WordPress framework – [Redux Framework](https://reduxframework.com/).)
+In essence Redux stores your state as an object tree, and provides tooling for updating that object and ensuring that all consumers are informed of updates.

 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 On top of that, it provides a great developer experience, such as [live code editing combined with a time traveling debugger](https://github.com/reduxjs/redux-devtools).

-You can use Redux together with [React](https://reactjs.org), or with any other view library.
+Redux is often used with [React](https://reactjs.org), however it can be used with any view library.
 It is tiny (2kB, including dependencies).

 [![build status](https://img.shields.io/travis/reduxjs/redux/master.svg?style=flat-square)](https://travis-ci.org/reduxjs/redux)